Lachtan9K/spselit-javascript/02-HelloWorld.md

 ## String

-Simple string as a text of variable length can be written in Javascript in two ways either via `''` (single quotes) looking like `Hey it is me ...` or `""` (double quotes) looking like `"Hey it is me ..."`.
+Simple string as a text of variable length can be written in Javascript in two main ways either via `''` (single quotes) looking like `Hey it is me ...` or `""` (double quotes) looking like `"Hey it is me ..."`.
 They have same meaning and function and both are valid.

 Every project has defined which style of quotes is using if either single or double - it does not matter which just don't mix them.

+Later we will get to know another ways how to define strings but for starter this is enough.

 Note: Nearly all projects are using some kind of static analyzer (for example [ESlint](https://eslint.org/)) which has configuration which quotes are accepted.